-St. Gregory Nazianzen Orthodox Institute has also joined together with other institutions, societies, associations, and organizations that promote higher education to conclude a number of other cooperative agreements, (including memoranda of understanding, partnerships, and alliances), that commit the signatories to the development of collaborative activities in areas of mutual interest, such as:
+St. Gregory Nazianzen Orthodox Institute has also joined together with other institutions, societies, associations, and organizations that promote higher education in order to conclude a number of other cooperative agreements, (including memoranda of understanding, partnerships, and alliances), that commit the signatories to the development of collaborative activities in areas of mutual interest, such as:

 (a) the exchange of professors, researchers, and/or other academic staff;

 (b) the mutual recognition of credits, courses, certificates, and/or degrees;